Skip to main content

 The amount of a civil penalty shall be determined by the reasonable exercise of the director's discretion in considering the following factors

-(1) The economic benefit (if any) resulting from the violation.
+(1) The economic benefit gained by the violator (if any) resulting from the violation.

-(6) Any supplemental environmental projects that may be undertaken by the owner or operator to off-set some of the amount of civil penalty payable to the livestock management fund if the director finds that any project may enhance the owner's or the operator's compliance by undertaking a project that is beyond any work or activities required by law or if the director agrees that any proposed supplemental environmental projects will enhance the environment.
+(5) Any supplemental environmental projects that may be undertaken by the owner or operator of a concentrated animal feeding facility or a certified livestock manager to off-set some of the amount of civil penalty payable to the livestock management fund if the director finds that any project may enhance the owner's or the operator's, or the certified livestock manager's compliance by undertaking a project that is beyond any work or activities required by law or if the director agrees that any proposed supplemental environmental projects will enhance the environment.

 (E) Penalty matrix.